-You will compose a cover letter and resume as well as do an exercise on interviewing.
+You will compose a cover letter and resume.

 Grammar and Punctuation Exam/Business Writing Basics (10 percent)

 This part includes the final exam, which is based upon the business writing basics in the appendix of your text (8 percent of the grade.)
 You will also complete quizzes that are included in the appendix: